Genera1Developer/Project-Auto/CODE_OF_CONDUCT.md

 [homepage]: https://www.contributor-covenant.org

 For answers to common questions about this code of conduct, see the FAQ at [https://www.contributor-covenant.org/faq](https://www.contributor-covenant.org/faq).
 Translations are available at [https://www.contributor-covenant.org/translations](https://www.contributor-covenant.org/translations).

+### Contact Information

+For any questions or concerns regarding this Code of Conduct, please contact [conduct@example.com](mailto:conduct@example.com).
+content: [enhanced inclusivity examples and added contact information]